Krokhino, Vologda Oblast: History

 Dam of the Empress Maria Fedorovna, Krokhino, 1909.

-The Krokhino Posad was situated on the mail path from Belozersk to Vytegra, in 600 versts to Novgorod, in 413 versts by water to the falling of Sheksna River into Volga River near the Rybinsk Wharf.
-Posad owned lands on the banks of Sheksna River that spanned for 3 versts from Beloozero.
-The width of the river in these places was 80 to 120 sazhens.
-The depth was from 4 to 13 quarters.
-From April to October ships were sailing on the river.
-On the Posad territory Troitskaya, Kargulka, Mysluga, Gorbovka, Dmitrovka, Nikol'skaya and Borisohlebskaya tributaries were falling into Sheksna River.
-Bridges were thrown through Troitskaya, Kargulka, Mysluga and Nikol’skaya.
-There were two acting crossings through Sheksna River – horse and foot crossings.
+The Krokhino Posad was situated on the route from Belozersk to Vytegra, 600 versts from Novgorod, and 413 versts along the river from the confluence of the Sheksna River into the Volga River near the Rybinsk Wharf.
+The Posad spanned three versts along the banks of the Sheksna River from Belozersk, covering the tributaries of Troitskaya, Kargulka, Mysluga, Gorbovka, Dmitrovka, Nikol'skaya and Borisohlebskaya, with bridges spanning the Troitskaya, Kargulka, Mysluga and Nikol’skaya, and horse and foot crossings over the Sheksna.

-By the end of the 18th century The Krokhino Posad had four churches.
-Three of them were made of wood, and one was made of stone and was built in 1788.
+By the end of the 18th century the Krokhino Posad had four churches.
+Three of them were made of wood, and one was made of stone and built in 1788.

-In 1846 the Belozersky Canal was built as a way to go around the lake.
+In 1846 the Belozersky Canal was built as a way to bypass the lake.
 It started 9 versts (9.5 km) below Krokhino.
-Krokhinskaya Pristan’ (the Krokhino Dock) got closed and Posad quickly lost its meaning for trade as well as its prosperity.
-Among local residents there is a legend that land surveyors who were planning the new channel, asked Krokhino dwellers for a bribe.
-And when they were refused, they have put the channel away from the Posad.
+The Krokhino Dock was closed and Posad quickly lost its importance for trade and consequently its prosperity.
+A local legend suggests that land surveyors who were planning the new channel sought a bribe from the residents of Krokhino, and located the channel away from the Posad when this was refused.